 Disclosure of this information allows readers to assess the extent to which the IJB might have been constrained in its ability to operate independently or might have secured the ability to limit another party's ability to bargain freely with them.

-All of the IJB's funding is provided by NHS Forth Valley and Falkirk Council.
+All of the IJB's funding is provided by NHS Forth Valley and Falkirk Council and the related income and expenditure is detailed in the table below.